YoruAlptraum/my-website/README.md

 Sketched on figma and made with sveltekit

-I'll be adding a projects section soon, but for now it's only a hero section and contact links
+Feel free to let me know if there are any issues with the site

-I also plan to add more features and interesting effects to the site
+I also plan to add more to the site from time to time